jons/tack/README.md

 contain instructions to perform a substition which was not called for.</i>
 this is not evident in our simple example, but if you are here trying to find a better templating engine, you know exactly what i'm talking about.</p>

-<p>to accomplish this in v0.1 i have written the most basic regex replacement
-algorithm which 1) does the work, 2) does it in a fashion adaptable to other languages, 3) has no gimmicks; can be easily cache-accelerated.</p>

 <p>this is relatively old code, and only contains project management files
 sufficient for php extensions at the time. good luck using it, i have no idea